 - Medical practitioners oversee and supervise clinical management, obtain informed consent and gain an authority prescription to prescribe MS2Step.

-- Nurse practitioners, nurses and midwives have a recognised role to assess, plan and manage EMA care in a task sharing arrangement with the medical practitioner.
+- Nurse practitioners, nurses and midwives have a recognised role to assess, plan and manage early medical abortion care in a task sharing arrangement with the medical practitioner.

 - Pharmacists dispense the medication.